sykaeh/ehrensberger-recipes/README.md

 ## License

-Licensed under the MIT License, Copyright © 2020
+Licensed under the MIT License, Copyright © 2020 - present

 See [LICENSE](LICENSE) for more information.